 The Advanced Hydrolic Prediction Service displays water levels from over 7,000 gauges throughout the United States.
 Check the gauge at Little Falls to see the current water level and flood stage near Great Falls, then scroll down the page to see how the reading translates into likely trail closures.

 The Potomac River is always dangerous at Great Falls Park, but lower water levels allow expert kayakers to shoot the falls and navigate the gorge.
 (Note the orange kayak being carried up the rocks below.)
 In summer, you might even see rafts and stand-up paddleboards in the river.

 This Washington Post article has some incredible photos of people kayaking the falls after snow.
 Crazy!

 One thing you will not see is swimmers.
 The Potomac current is extremely dangerous and swimming or wading is forbidden.

 Changing water levels are equally dramatic in Mather Gorge.
 A flooded torrent in spring becomes a fast-moving but peaceful spot to kayak in summer.
 The photo below compares Potomac River water levels in the gorge in spring and summer

 Hiking is a favorite activity at Great Falls Park.
 A network of easy to moderate trails offer viewpoints, history, geology, and fun throughout the park.

-The beautiful viewpoints and dramatic views that make Great Falls Park so popular also make it dangerous.
+The beautiful views that make Great Falls Park so popular also make it dangerous.
 Keep a close eye on children, especially along riverside trails.
 Unless you are an expert kayaker, stay out of the water.
 Even wading is not allowed in the river, and swimming is strictly forbidden.
 Unfortunately, some visitors ignore the warnings and enter the river.
 Emergency rescues and drowning deaths occur every year.

-This article was published in 2016 and updated in 2017.
+This article was published in 2016 and updated in 2017 and 2018.